phoebe-project/phoebe2-docs/api/phoebe.parameters.ParameterSet.plot.md

 * `ec` (string/float/array, optional): qualifier/twig of the array to use for edgecolor (only applicable for mesh plots).

+* `i` (string, optional, default='time'): qualifier/twig to use for the independent variable.
+In the vast majority of cases, using the default is sufficient.
+If `x` is phase, then setting `i` to phase as well will sort and connect the points in phase-order instead of the default behavior or time-order.

 * `xerror` (string/float/array, optional): qualifier/twig of the array to plot as x-errors (will default based on `x` if not provided).
 * `yerror` (string/float/array, optional): qualifier/twig of the array to plot as